openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 Semantic checks are described in
 :ref:`Overloading and Overriding in Interfaces`.

-**Note**: As any interface property implicitly defines a getter, a setter, or both, the semantic rules for methods are applied to properties.
+**Note**.
+As any interface property implicitly defines a getter, a setter, or both, the semantic rules for methods are applied to properties.

 Private methods defined in superinterfaces are not accessible (see